SE-GoPro/mern-it4483/README.md

 # Run backend only
 npm run server

+# Run frontend only
+npm run client
 ```
-You can check more run statement in package.json file
+You can check more commands in package.json file
 ## Build & Deploy

 ```